howardbdev/portfolio-project-faqs/how-do-i-get-started-with-my-sinatra-portfolio-project.md

   - Model classes
   - Associations (& validations)

-5. Test your models and the associations in the console
+5. Test your models and associations in the console
   - create some seed data
   - adjust migrations as needed